patmuk/astroWind/src/content/post/de/2014-05-10-how-to-upgrade-mac-pro-4-1-to-5-1-and-run-apple-hardware-diagnostics-from-a-usb-stick.md

 ---
-title: How to upgrade Mac Pro 4.1 to 5.1 and run Apple's Hardware Tests from a USB stick
+title: "How to upgrade Mac Pro 4.1 to 5.1 and run Apple's Hardware Tests from a USB stick"
 publishDate: 2014-05-10 14:19:30.000000000 +02:00
 published: true
 categories: []